HoTT/HoTT-Agda/README.md

 Introduction
 ------------

+This repository contains the development of homotopy type theory and univalent foundations in Agda.
-This document describes the structure of the source code of this HoTT library in Agda.
-I have written an introduction to Agda for homotopy type theorists in the `tutorial` directory containing everything you need to know to understand the Agda code here, be sure to check it out.
+The structure of the source code is described below.

+There is also an introduction to Agda for homotopy type theorists in the `tutorial` directory containing everything you need to know to understand the Agda code here, be sure to check it out.

 Conventions
 -----------